ialbert/biostar-central/docs/recipes/general.md

 1. The interface specification file.
 2. The template specification file.

-Recipes are require two ingredients to be executable.
-Once executed, a recipe produces metadata results consisting of a snapshot of all the commands, script parameters, messages and files that have been generated during the run.
+Once executed, a recipe produces metadata consisting of a snapshot of all the commands, script parameters, messages and files that have been generated during the run.

-In addition, the results are viewable via the web interface.
+In addition, this metadata is viewable via the web interface.

 ## Where do recipes run?